tkanos/go-dtree/README.md

 sliceOfString := dtree.GetNodePathFromContext(t.Context())
 fmt.Println(sliceOfString)

-// sliceofstring contains is a slice where each string is a node on the format key value operator expectedvalue
+// sliceofstring contains is a slice where each string is a node on the format `id : key value operator expectedvalue`
-// example : productid 1234 gt 1230
+// example : 3 : productid 1234 gt 1230
 ```